jbush001/NyuziToolchain/README.md

-This is a port of LLVM and the clang compiler to the VectorProc architecture.
+This is a port of LLVM and the clang compiler an experimental GPGPU architecture (https://github.com/jbush001/GPGPU).
 It's currently a work in progress and only partially functional.

 To build: